genitejohnmark-a11y/johnmark-portfolio/README.md

- 🏆 Leadership & Achievements
+ Achievements

-- 🧑‍💼 Board Member – IC LSG
+- Elected Board Member of IC LSG
-- 🏅 Program Head Committee – NSTP Project SHINE
+- Head Committee of NSTP Project SHINE
+ - Developed an Inventory Management System in ComProg 2
+- Created the YOUR FIT E-Commerce Website in IT Elec
-- 🤝 Active in academic and community projects
+- Active in Singing and Performing Activities
+- Passionate in Dancing and Creative Arts
-- 🏅 PSITS REGION XI- 2nd Runner up SAYAW SINCO
+-  PSITS REGION XI- 2nd Runner up SAYAW SINCO

----

-## 🎯 Interests
+  Interests

 - Web Development
 - Software Development